outdreamer/build-a-cure/docs/tasks/next_solution_automation_workflows.md

 # add to solution automation workflows

+      - find useful interaction structures (like 'matching structures', such as 'requirements' & 'functionality to fulfill requirements') as an input to problem-solving intent functions

       - find symmetries & variables/functions of them between alternative workflows having the same problem/solution structures & result, and apply these variables to generate other workflows
         - example: 'aim for adjacent state to the solution instead of the solution, then transform it to the original problem solution' and 'solve a different but similar problem' and 'solve the opposite problem, then transform it to the original problem solution using opposite structures' can both have the same resulting interface query & result